MaxF12/ietf-dorms-cluster/draft-ietf-mboned-ambi.md

 # Acknowledgements

-Many thanks to Daniel Franke, Eric Rescorla, Christian Worm Mortensen, Max Franke, Albert Manfredi, and Amanda Baber for their very helpful comments and suggestions.
+Many thanks to Daniel Franke, Eric Rescorla, Christian Worm Mortensen, Albert Manfredi, and Amanda Baber for their very helpful comments and suggestions.

+Part of this work was supported by the Federal Ministry of Research, Technology and Space in the programme of “Souverän.
+Digital.
+Vernetzt.”
+Joint project 6G-RIC, project identification number: 16KISK030.

 --- back